chiamp/skill-expression-game-analysis/README.md

 Now imagine that instead of 20%, the random player achieves a 60% win rate as well.
 Then in this case, we can see that using a no-skill, random strategy can account for the total win rate of the optimal strategy.
 In other words, we can say that none of the games won by the optimal strategy can be attributed to skill.
 Therefore the skill score is 0.

 Finally, if the random player achieves a 0% win rate, then we can conclude that using a no-skill, random strategy accounts for none of the win rate of the optimal strategy.
-And therefore, the total optimal win rate can be attributed solely to skill.
-In this example, we can see that the outcome of the game is influenced solely by skill, and therefore the skill score is 1.
+And therefore, we can see that all the games won by the optimal strategy can be attributed solely to skill.
+Therefore the skill score is 1.

-**Intuitively, the skill score is a measurement from 0 to 1 that tells you how much skill affects the outcome of the game (i.e. skill expression)**.
+**Intuitively, the skill score is a measurement from 0 to 1 that measures the skill expression of a game; i.e. how much skill affects the outcome of the game**.
 A skill score of 0 means that the outcome of the game is not determined by skill at all, whereas a skill score of 1 means that the outcome of the game is determined purely by skill.
 A number in-between means that the outcome of the game is determined partially by skill. **More precisely, the mathematical definition of the skill score for a game is the maximum proportion of a player's win rate that can be attributed to skill**.
-In the [Open Discussions](#open-discussions) section, I go over some more details regarding the mathematical definition of skill score.
+In the [Open Discussions](#how-useful-is-skill-score) section, I go over some more details regarding the mathematical definition of skill score.

 Comparing the skill scores of different games will give us an idea of which games are more affected by skill or less affected by skill.
 If the win rate of a player with no skill (i.e. a player using the random strategy) becomes further and further away from the win rate of a player with maximum skill (i.e. a player using the optimal strategy), then intuitively the game's outcomes are more affected by skill; i.e. a higher skill score.
 If the win rate of a player with no skill becomes closer and closer to the win rate of a player with maximum skill, then intuitively the game's outcomes are less affected by skill; i.e. a lower skill score.